jlchisholm/TRecNet/README.md

 ## Introduction

-TRecNet is a deep neural network designed to infer the four-vectors of top and anti-top quarks from detector-level decay products in the semi-leptonic channel of top anti-top pair production.
+TRecNet is a deep neural network designed to infer the four-vectors of top and anti-top quarks from detector-level decay products in the semi-leptonic channel of top anti-top pair production (TRecNet can currently handle: $t\bar{t}$ or $t\bar{t}b\bar{b}$).
 It was the main work of a master's thesis, which can be found [here](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0437237).

 ## Training/Testing a Model